platformsh/platformsh-docs/docs/src/add-services/vault.md

 ### Get the token

-In order to make any calls to the Vault KMS, you need your token.
+To make any calls to the Vault KMS, you need your token.
 Get it from the `$PLATFORM_RELATIONSHIPS` environment variable:

 ```bash
 echo $PLATFORM_RELATIONSHIPS | base64 --decode | jq -r ".<SERVICE_NAME>[0].password"